quantmind/giotto/giottoweb/content/site/api/paper.md

-title: GiottoJs - paper API
+title: GiottoJS - paper API

-# Paper API

 A ``giotto.paper`` is a constructor for a ``paper`` object, an abstraction on top of the ``svg`` or the ``canvas`` element.